Before we left home on a travel adventure across the USA, our family talked about where we wanted to go and what we wanted to see.

 I noticed and pointed out the USS Kidd to my family.

-We wondered if there would enough to stop by the USS Kidd Veterans Memorial.
+We wondered if we’d have enough time to stop and see the USS Kidd Veterans Memorial.

 This area is called the Chemical Corridor.

-Looking to the south, we found another spectacular view. . .
+Looking to the south, we found the best view. . .

 and a different view of the statue of Huey P. Long.

-During the guided tour, we learned about the assassination of Long.
+During the guided tour, we learned about Long’s assassination.

-We stood in the hallway where the shooting occurred and we saw the bullet holes in the wall.
+We stood in the hallway where he was shot.
+We saw the bullet holes in the wall.

-We read a primary account of this incident from a 1935 newspaper write-up.
+We read about this historic event in a 1935 newspaper article.

 And we learned that Huey P. Long is buried on the grounds of his dream.

-As we left the Louisiana State Capitol Building that day,
+As we left the Louisiana State Capitol that day,

-I realized we had learned a lot while sightseeing and homeschooling our way across the USA.
+I realized our entire family had learned a lot while roadschooling across the USA.